Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/react-in-depth/index.md

 -   Actions : Begins the data flow of data, simple object that contains a type; type indicates the type of change to be performed.
 -   Dispatcher : Mechanism for distributing actions to the store.
 -   Store : The entire state of the application, responsible for updating the state of your app.
--   View : Unit of code that's responsible for rendering the user interface.
+-   View : Unit of code that’s responsible for rendering the user interface.
 Used to re-render the application when actions and changes occur.

 <!-- -->